grantek/minisynth32/build-guide.md

   you're at it.
 * The printed face plate is assembled with the assembled front panel PCB, two printed buttons, and the printed knob on the rotary encoder.
-* Drop the printed buttons into the button holes, then fit the front panel PCB so that the tactile switches fit against the buttons, and the OLED display is aligned with the window.
+* Drop the printed button sheet into the button holes, then fit the front panel PCB so that the tactile switches fit against the buttons, and the OLED display is aligned with the window.
 Attach the PCB with an M3 screw.
+* Install the rotary encoder:

+Remove the hexagonal nut and washer from the encoder, and simply screw the encoder shaft into the faceplate.
+There's a cutout in the faceplate to allow the encoder to spin, but pliers are helpful to rotate it carefully.
+You may need to keep screwing it into the plastic once it's in, and slightly strip away some plastic to get it to line up straight (you'll notice this when installing the knob).

+If the encoder doesn't screw in tightly to the plastic face, put the hexagonal nut from the rotary encoder into the hexagonal relief in the front of the faceplate, then screw in the encoder.
+Even if you prefer to use the hexagonal nut regardless, screw the encoder into the plastic first to get it straight.

 ### Assembling the base and top